phalcon/documentation/docs/events.md

 );
 ```

 First, we attach the listener to the `dispatcher` component and the `beforeException` event.
-This means that the events
-manager will fire only for that event calling our listener.
-We could have just changed the hook point to `dispatcher` so
-that we are able in the future to add more dispatcher events in the same listener.
+This means that the events manager will fire only for that event calling our listener.
+We could have changed the hook point to `dispatcher` so that we are able in the future to add more dispatcher events in the same listener.

-The `beforeException` function accepts the `$event` as the first parameter, the `$dispatcher` as the second, and the
-`$ex` exception thrown from the dispatcher component.
-Using those, we can then figure out if a handler (or controller)
-or an action was not found.
+The `beforeException` function accepts the `$event` as the first parameter, the `$dispatcher` as the second, and the `$ex` exception thrown from the dispatcher component.
+Using those, we can then figure out if a handler (or controller) or an action was not found.
 If that is the case, we forward the user to a specific module, controller, and action.
-If
-our user is not logged in, then we send them to the login page.
-Alternatively, we just log the exception message in our
+If our user is not logged in, then we send them to the login page.
+Alternatively, we log the exception message in our logger.
-logger.

-The example demonstrates clearly the power of the events manager, and how you can alter the flow of the application
+The example demonstrates clearly the power of the events manager, and how you can alter the flow of the application using listeners.
-using listeners.

 ## Subscribers

-Subscribers group multiple listeners for a single class behind a static `getSubscribedEvents()` method, similar to the
-pattern in Symfony's EventDispatcher.
-The events manager parses that map once at registration time and attaches each
-entry through the regular listener pipeline - no reflection at fire time.
+Subscribers group multiple listeners for a single class behind a static `getSubscribedEvents()` method, similar to the pattern in Symfony's EventDispatcher.
+The events manager parses that map once at registration time and attaches each entry through the regular listener pipeline - no reflection at fire time.

 Implement the [Phalcon\Contracts\Events\Subscriber][events-subscriber] contract on the class.
-Each entry in
-`getSubscribedEvents()` accepts three shapes:
+Each entry in `getSubscribedEvents()` accepts three shapes:

 - `'event:name' => 'methodName'` - plain method name
 - `'event:name' => ['methodName', priority]` - method with priority